-The job of a Carroll teacher is to: (a) mobilize each student to become an active, self-aware learner, and (b) diminish the obstacles that impede each Carroll student’s education.
+The job of a Carroll teacher is to: (a) provide each child with what she or he most needs in order to become a successful and engaged student, (b) mobilize each student to become an active, self-aware learner, and (c) diminish the obstacles that impede each Carroll student’s education.

 We accomplish this through careful teacher and tutor professional development.
-We beieve that teachers need to be lifelong learners.
+Carroll teachers need to be able to succeed where other teachers simply didn’t have the acquired skills to help our children.
+We believe that teachers need to be lifelong learners.
 Often we engage outside experts to give us perspective.
 At other times, we study essential questions on our own.
 One of the topics most often discussed is “What is the Carroll School Approach” and “What does it mean to be an Orton-Gillingham based school?”
 At Carroll, all teachers adhere to the following principles, in all subject areas, in all classrooms, and in all instruction:

 - Cognitive Approach- We know that our smart children will be able to use their thinking skills to create, remember, and apply effective strategies.
 We do not rely solely on rote learning; we actively teach children how to become good learners.

 - Direct and Explicit- Carroll teachers are trained to state objectives clearly so that children understand.
 We make sure that every skill, concept, and lesson is understood by the student before we move forward.

 - Structured and Sequential- Teachers design lessons based on what students learned the day before.
 With that structure in mind, teachers move their students from the known to the unknown, from the concrete to the abstract, and from the simple to the complex.